axlwolf/webnaser/memory-bank/migration_roadmap.md

 **Implementation Steps**:
 1. Create a new directory `naser-modern` for the project to avoid overwriting the existing site. **(Completed)**
 2. Initialize a Next.js project with TypeScript and Tailwind CSS in `naser-modern` using `npx create-next-app@latest`. **(Completed)**
-3. Set up localStorage and IndexedDB for initial data persistence in the Next.js project to manage content without a backend for the MVP. **(Pending - to be implemented in code during Batch 2)**
+3. Set up localStorage and IndexedDB for initial data persistence in the Next.js project to manage content without a backend for the MVP. **(Completed)**
-4. Set up a GitHub repository for the project and push the initial code for Vercel integration. **(Pending - awaiting user input)**
+4. Set up a GitHub repository for the project and push the initial code for Vercel integration. **(Completed)**
 5. Verify local development environment by running `npm run dev` to ensure the basic Next.js app loads correctly. **(Completed)**

 **Success Criteria**: